 It really is best to find a place to lie down if a migraine is approaching or just take action and get home to bed the easiest way possible.
 Phone someone to pick you up, call a taxi, or get a friend from work to drive you home.

 Sleeping off a migraine is a good choice!

-For more help with migraine pain management subscribe to our free monthly e-zine called Surviving Chronic Migraine.
+For more help with migraine pain management subscribe to my free monthly e-zine called Surviving Chronic Migraine.